edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:SupplyChain_TradeLineItem.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004417
-Comments: <br/>A collection of information specific to a subordinate item being used or reported on for trade purposes.<br/>A collection of information specific to an item being used or reported on for supply chain trade purposes.<br/>
+rdfs:comment | A collection of information specific to an item being used or reported on for supply chain trade purposes. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Subordinate_TradeLineItem.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004098
+rdfs:comment | A collection of information specific to a subordinate item being used or reported on for trade purposes. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: